-The hydrodynamical equations for a rotating fluid.
-Forces, kinematics, simple balanced flows, barotropy, baroclinicity, vertical shear, various vertical coordinates.
-Friction and boundary layers, introduction to scale analysis.
-Vorticity equation.
-PRE-REQUISITE: MA 2047 may be concurrent, or equivalent.
+The hydrodynamical equations for a rotating stratified fluid.
+Forces, kinematics, boundary conditions, scale analysis.
+Simple balanced flows; baroclinicity, thermal wind; vorticity and divergence: rotational and divergent part of the wind; circulation theorem.
+Vorticity and potential vorticity.
+PREREQUISITE: MA 2047 may be concurrent, or equivalent.

-MR 3420 Atmospheric Thermodynamics (3-1).
+MR 3420 Atmospheric Thermodynamics (3-0).

 The physical variables; properties of gases, water and moist air; equations of state and the laws of thermodynamics applied to the atmosphere and oceans; entropy, adiabatic processes and potential temperatures; meteorological thermodynamic diagrams; geopotential and hydrostatic equilibrium, vertical motion in the atmosphere, stability criteria and condensation levels.
-PREREQUISITE: MA1116 or equivalent.
+PREREQUISITE: MA 1116 or equivalent.
 (May be taken through Continuing Education as minicourses MR 3418-19.)